Ismail-987/CW2024/README.md

 - It was extremely challenging to try to implement SOLID principles and various patterns for such a large code base.
 Had I had more exposure and experience, better results would have been attained, I believe.
 2. Graphics designing.
-It was a challenging experience to have consistent screens for various scene.
+It was a challenging experience to have consistent screens for various scenes.
  This is because of low experience with graphics designing and usage of graphics tools.